awsdocs/aws-lambda-developer-guide/doc_source/runtimes-api.md

 **Headers**

-`Lambda-Runtime-Function-Error-Type` – Error type that the extension encountered\.
+`Lambda-Runtime-Function-Error-Type` – Error type that the runtime encountered\.
 Required: no\.

 This header consists of a string value\.
 Lambda accepts any string, but we recommend a format of <category\.reason>\.
 For example:
 + Runtime\.NoSuchHandler
-+ Extension\.APIKeyNotFound
++ Runtime\.APIKeyNotFound
-+ Extension\.ConfigInvalid
++ Runtime\.ConfigInvalid
-+ Extension\.UnknownReason
++ Runtime\.UnknownReason

 **Body parameters**